LisaWow/zkSyncTasks/Galxe_APlus_Role_QAs.md

 🇩 - Optimized Algorithm Technique

+> What is the reward for completing the quiz created by Galxe?

+?🇦 - OAT

+🇧 - NFT

+🇨 - Cryptocurrency

+?🇩 - Loyalty Points

+> What is the purpose of Loyalty Points in Mystery Box Campaigns?

+? 🇦 - To reward the community

+🇧 - To create a new game

+🇨 - To launch a new product

+🇩 - To promote a new event

 > What is the "Following" feature on Galxe?

 **🇦 - A feature to follow other users**